Barakton/Surfs_Up/README.md

 - December has a lower average than June, meaning there are more outliers(i.e. hotter days occur less in December).
 - Junes lowest temperature 8 degrees higher than Decembers.
 - On average, June and December have 75 and 71 degrees respectively.
+## Summary
+In conclusion, I would recommend two additional queries.
+- Collect more than a year of weather data to get a better picture of the weather in those two months.
+- Collect information on raid data.
+Find out how much it rains/snows in those two months.